 “Schneider has shown great commitment to the U.S. military since its very beginning.
 Through the years, Schneider has developed a number of programs for military personnel and has been recognized as a national leader in supporting the military.
 Freightliner is proud to share this special vehicle with a carrier that feels as strongly about those who serve as we do.”

 After the first year’s overwhelming success, Freightliner began awarding a military-themed Ride of Pride truck each year to a trucking company.
-Because of Schneider’s ongoing commitment to the military, Freightliner has awarded a record seven Ride of Pride trucks to its fleet.
+Because of Schneider’s ongoing commitment to the military, Freightliner has awarded a record nine Ride of Pride trucks to its fleet.

 The 2014 Schneider Ride of Pride truck, a Freightliner Cascadia™, is decaled with historical images representing all U.S. conflicts since World War II.
 It also showcases Arlington cemetery and the digital camouflage military uniform.
 The newest Ride of Pride is the only one in Schneider’s fleet to include logo decals of the Guard and Reserve segments of each branch alongside the logos for the active branches.